Njanderson/548/hw1/hw1a.md

 1. How many bits wide is the datapath?
 2. What are the latencies and occupancies of the functional units?
-3. What is the BTB number of entries, replacement algorithm, hashing algorithm, and branch taken penalty
+3. What is the BTB number of entries, replacement algorithm, hashing algorithm, and branch taken penalty?
 4. Does the system have any prefetchers?
 If so, then what is the algorithm?
 What patterns can it prefetch and can it not prefetch?
 5. What is the iTLB and dTLB # of entries, hashing algorithm, latency, and replacement algorithm (is the system virtually indexed, physically tag, or something else?)
 6. What are the L1 data and instruction cache sizes, block size, replacement policies, associativity and latencies.
 Any additional latency for byte accesses?